teambit/docs/docs/getting-started/workspace-ui.md

 ### Compositions

 Compositions show you how your component is composed.
-Compositions are created from the `buttom.compositions.tsx` file.
+Compositions are created from the `button.compositions.tsx` file.

 <Image src="/img/workspace-ui/compositions.png" width="80%" />